ARCHER2-HPC/archer2-docs/docs/end-of-service-2026/index.md

 # ARCHER2 End of Service

 !!! important "Last update"
-    This documentation was last updated on 1 June 2026
+    This documentation was last updated on 16 June 2026

 !!! warning "ARCHER2 End of Service"
     The ARCHER2 service is scheduled to end on 21 November 2026.
     After this date, you will no longer be able to connect to the ARCHER2 login nodes or access any data that was stored on the ARCHER2 home, work and solid state scratch file systems.
+You will no longer be able to access any data on the current RDFaaS file systems after the end of the ARCHER2 service either.

+    A replacement RDF storage system is being commissioned to allow users to store some data beyond the end of the ARCHER2 service and this should be available to active ARCHER2 projects within the next couple of months.

+!!! important "Do not leave data transfer too late"
+    Do not leave data transfer too late or you may find you do not have time to overcome performance bottlenecks or other issues.

 These pages provide information for users on the end of the ARCHER2 UK National Supercomputing Service.
 They will be updated with information